“Jed Walker is right there in Reacher’s rear-view mirror.” Lee Child

 In 1995, aged fifteen, James started his first novel, which he went on to develop as part of his major VCE English assignment in 1996.
 A thriller involving a terrorist attack on the 2000 Sydney Olympics, James continued to work on this novel but eventually abandoned the storyline when Tom Clancy’s Rainbow Six was published in 1998.
 While this story idea died, the lead protagonists of Lachlan Fox and Alister Gammaldi lived on as James went in search of another introductory tale for these series characters.

 After high school James went to RMIT to study Architecture, and worked on the Federation Square Design team.
-He then attended the University of Melbourne to study Creative Writing, culminating in an MA and PhD in Writing from Swinburne University of Technology.
+He then attended the University of Melbourne to study Creative Writing, culminating in an MA and PhD (on Young Adult Literature) at Swinburne University of Technology.
 It was during his masters degree and while working at The Age newspaper James developed the idea that would become his first published book – and would soon lead to seeing his novels in print.

-Literati: Australian Contemporary Literary Figure Discuss Fear, Frustrations and Fame was published to critical acclaim in August 2005, by John Wiley & Sons.
+Literati: Australian Contemporary Literary Figure Discuss Fear, Frustrations and Fame (John Wiley & Sons) was published to critical acclaim in August 2005.
 Comprising 21 candid interviews with key Australian authors and publishing figures, Literati answered many questions for would-be writers, those in the industry, and readers with a keen interest in the writing and publishing process.

 PATRIOT ACT (Hachette, 2007) is the sequel to FOX HUNT and the second book in the Fox series, where we meet Lachlan Fox and Alister Gammaldi living in New York, working for the Global Syndicate of Reporters.
 This storyline involves rogue French agents attempting to hack into the NSA’s computers and Echelon system.
 It looks at the inherent dangers of communications and signals intelligence if it falls into the wrong hands, and centers around the “USA Partiot Act” introduced after the September 11th terrorist attacks.
 Ultimately, it is a story of love and betrayal, on both a personal and nationalistic front.
 This story introduced a love interest for Fox, as well as a CIA conspiracy that leads into the next novel.